FAIR_XAI: Improving Multimodal Foundation Model Fairness via Explainability for Wellbeing Assessment: Related Work

 \textbf{Explainable AI.} Previous research has developed XAI methods that have been shown to be important in debugging~\cite{nori2019interpretml,dwivedi2023explainable, cortinas2023toward}, building trust~\cite{thalpage2023unlocking}, and diagnosing bias in various prediction tasks~\cite{arias2022focus}.
-Helbling \textit{et al.} introduced the idea of a Concept Attention framework, which offers higher-level interpretability, localising textual concepts within visual data, and producing clear saliency maps to visualise how a model links semantic prompts to visual elements~\cite{helbling2025conceptattention}.
-While such frameworks have been applied to tasks such as general image segmentation, our work aims to apply such interpretability principles to the more subjective and nuanced domain of wellbeing assessment.
+Helbling \textit{et al.} introduced the idea of a Concept Attention framework, which offers higher-level interpretability to visualise how a model links semantic prompts to visual elements~\cite{helbling2025conceptattention}.
 Recent studies have started to explore the intersection of fairness and explainability.
 For example, Lundberg \textit{et al.} demonstrated how model disparity can be decomposed into feature-specific contributions, in order to locate the source of bias~\cite{lundberg2020explaining}.
 Furthermore, Zhao \textit{et al.}~\cite{zhao2023fairness} presented a set of metrics (Ratio and Value-based Explanation Fairness) in order to mitigate procedure-based bias, in addition to a Comprehensive Fairness Algorithm that improved traditional fairness, satisfied explanation fairness and maintained utility performance.
 Despite these advancements, the intersection between fairness and explainability remains under-explored for large-scale VLMs in affective computing.